ademibowale/Todo_list_webpack/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Todo-list
+# Todo-list Project Description.

-> The project is about a basic website that allows users to add/remove books from a list.
+> This is a todo list Application which allow user to organize the  list of things that one wants to get done, user can add/remove or edit a task and also user will be able to filter out all completed…

  ## Built With

 - Html
 - Javascript
 - css
+- ES6
+- Webpack

 ## Live Demo